amittaksande/0-to-1-Unfiltered-Engineering-College-Life/README.md

 Now, after reading this entire info. many of you might be thinking, "I should start preparing for GATE or some other exam right now."
 But I would say—stop for a moment.

 As you may have noticed throughout this document, I always prefer data over motivation.
 For GATE CS, more than 2 lakh candidates register this year, but only a small fraction secure admission into the top IITs.
 Before choosing any path, do your own research.
 Connect with students who are already studying at IITs, NITs, or working in the field you want to go.They usually have a much clearer picture than random people on social media.
 See in our college there is no such enviorment of GATE or encourangment from college.
-I am able to do thats all together different story .
+I am able to do that’s a completely different story.
 Since you are from my college, I am sharing a resource that may help you analyze things better:

 [you can open this link after reading]